Guide to Downsizing

 2. Start small.

-You probably already things you want to get rid of in the kitchen or garage, but avoid diving into such a big room at the very beginning.
-You have years and years of things to sort through.
+You probably already have things you want to get rid of in the kitchen or garage, but avoid diving into the biggest rooms at the very beginning.
 Start in an area with little emotional attachment.
 The laundry room or linen closet are good options.

 Understand your needs.
 If you’re moving into a two-bedroom house, four sets of sheets should be plenty.
 The rest can go.